heitorfe/health_insurance_cross_sale/README.md

 ## 2.2.
 Causes

--There are nothing to order by propensity to buy
+* There is nothing to sort contact list in order of propensity;

--Current method to call clients is randomly
+* Current method to call clients is random;

--There is a specif budget to prospect clients
+* There is a limited budget to prospect clients.

 ## 2.3.
 Solution

--Using Machine Learning model get propensity score of each client
+* Using Machine Learning model get propensity score of each client (Learn to rank);

--Propensity score will be returned in Google Sheets API
+* Propensity score will be returned in Google Sheets API.

 # 3. Solution Development

 ## 3.1.
-Data Description and Feature Engineering
+Data Description

 Checking the shape of the datase, nulls and filling the nulls values.
+The dataset has 381109 rows and 12 columns.

 ## 3.2.
 Exploratory Data Analysis

-Trying to get insights by data analysis with graphs, histograms, plotlines and barplot.
+Trying to get insights by data analysis with graphs, histograms, plotlines and barplots.
 Also checking the correlation of the features and testing hypotesis.

 ## 3.3.
 Data Preparation